jaqobb/dependency-injector/readme.md

-## Dependency Injector
+## DependencyInjector
-Dependency Injector is a simple and easy to use Java library that will allow you to inject dependencies without increasing final jar file size.
+DependencyInjector is a simple and easy to use Java library that will allow you to inject dependencies without increasing final jar file size.

 ### Add to project
 Gradle